Christopher-DSA/websiteblocker/README.md

 1. Enter a website domain (e.g., facebook.com)
 2. Click "Block Website" to add it to the blocked list
 3. To unblock, select a website from the list and click "Unblock Selected"
-4. Changes take effect immediately across all browsers
+4. Changes take effect immediately across all browsers (You will need to close the browser first)